 - increasing website traffic

-- increasing fans on Facebook and followers on Twitter and pinners on Pinterest
+- increasing fans on Facebook, followers on Twitter and engagement on everything else

 - increasing your email subscriber list

-- … the list could continue forever to build a a free and paid audience.
+- … the list could continue forever to build a free and paid audience.

-But there is one new task on the list above that can not only increase magazine subscriptions, but increase the sales of everything else in your brandwheel.
+And there is one new task on the list above that can not only increase magazine subscriptions but also increase the sales of everything else in your brand wheel.
 If you double your email circulation, you can double your magazine subscriptions.

-If you can effectively convert the masses of free visitors that arrive on your website and convert them into email subscribers, then you have their attention every day in the form of a newsletter, and can then convert them into magazine subscribers.
+If you can effectively convert the masses of free visitors that arrive on your website into email subscribers, then you have their attention every day in the form of a newsletter, and can then convert them into magazine subscribers.

 Download a FREE copy of Best Email Subject Lines for Selling Premium Subscriptions and Memberships and discover an extensive list of email subject line frameworks that are consistently proven to sell and boost revenue for publishers.